-Following the very high tides experienced on Tuesday 27 May, reddish brown algae was observed in the North Lagoon, with some fish deaths reported in a number of channels on Friday 30 May.
-Testing of water in the Coorong North Lagoon has confirmed the presence of the Karenia strain of algae, that has affected parts of South Australia's coastline.
-The particular species of algae is still to be confirmed.
+Following the very high tides experienced on Tuesday 27 May, algae was observed in the North Lagoon, with some fish deaths reported in a number of channels on Friday 30 May.
+Testing of water in the Coorong North Lagoon has confirmed the presence of the Karenia mikimotoi strain of algae, that has affected parts of South Australia's coastline.